-Subject Area: Social Studies - Science Course Name: Psychology 2 Honors Course Code: 2107315 Course Category: Elective Core Course Course Duration: Per Semester: Min.
+Subject Area: Social Studies - Science Course Name: Psychology 2 H onors Course Code: 2107315 Course Category: Elective Core Course Course Duration: Per Semester: Min.
 67.5 hrs.
 Full Year: N/A Course Credits (Units): Per Semester: 0.50 credits Full Year: N/A Pre-Requisite(s): Psychology 1- Grades of A or B - Instructor Recommendation Recommended Grade Level(s): 9 th - 12 th Grades

 Psychology II Honors will allow students to expand their awareness of areas of psychology to include basic statistical research, memory and thought, sensation and perception, motivation and emotion, sleep and dreams, stress and conflict, adjustment in society and human interaction.
-The purpose of this course is to provide an introduction to psychological concepts, theories, research findings, and applications; to create an understanding of the range and limitations of psychological theory and practice; to encourage student to explore and understand the relationship between psychological findings and everyday life; to develop skills of analysis, interpretation, application and evaluation; to promote an appreciation and understanding of individual, social and cultural diversity; to develop an understanding of ethical issues in psychology including the moral and ethical implications of psychological research; to explore and understand the relationship between psychological findings and social, cultural and contemporary issues; to study psychological principles, perspectives and applications; and to encourage the development of the skill of communication.
+The purpose of this course is to provide an introduction to psychological concepts, theories, research findings, and applications; to create an understanding of the range and limitations of psychological theory and practice; to encourage student to explore and understand the relationship between psychological findings and everyday life; to develop skills of analysis, interpretation, application and evaluation; to promote an appreciation and understanding of individual, social and cultural diversity; to develop an understanding of ethical issues in psychology including the moral and ethical implications of psychological research; to explore and understand the relationship between psychological research; to explore and understand the relationship between psychological research; to explore and understand the relationship between psychological research; to explore and understand the relationship between psychological research; to explore and understand the relationship between psychological principles, perspectives and applications; and to encourage the development of the skill of communication.

-Subject Area: Social Studies - Science Course Name: Sociology 1 Course Code: 2108300 2108300 Course Category: Elective Core Co Elective Core Course Course Duration: Per Semester: Min.
+Subject Area: Social Studies - Social Studies - Science Course Name: Sociology 1 Course Code: 2108300 Course Category: Elective Core Course Course Duration: Per Semester: Per Semester: Min.
 67.5 hrs.
-Full Year: N/A Course Credits (Units): Per Semester: 0.50 credits Full Year: N/A Pre-Requisite(s): N/A Recommended Grade Level(s): 9th - 12th Grades 5
+Full Year: N/A Course Credits (Units): Per Semester: 0.50 credits Full Year: N/A Pre-Requisite(s): N/A Recommended Grade Level(s): 9 th - 12 th Grades 5